compulim/react-chain-of-responsibility/README.md

 ### What is the difference between request, and props?

-- Request is for appearance, while props is for content
+- Request is for *appearance*, while props is for *content*
-- Request is for deciding which component to render, while props is for what to render
+- Request is for *deciding which component to render*, while props is for *what to render*

 For example: